On the correlations of galaxy peculiar velocities and their covariance: Analytical covariance calculation

 \subsection{Scaling parameters}

 The accuracy of analytical covariance matrices may be improved by the inclusion of empirical scaling parameters, which can be set through comparison with a small number of mock catalogues, or through internal error determinations such as jack-knife sampling \citep[e.g.,][]{2016MNRAS.462.2681O, 2020MNRAS.491.3290P}.
 These scaling parameters can improve some of the approximations used when generating analytical covariances, such as the choice of the effective galaxy bias value, or the assumption of Poisson noise for the galaxy distribution, or Gaussian noise in the velocities.
-We introduced separate empirical scaling parameters for the amplitude of the galaxy and velocity sample variance and noise variance entering the analytical covariance, and set these parameters through comparison with a subset of mock catalogues.
-We found that the preferred scaling parameters increased the velocity variance by $30\%$ from our fiducial calculation, and changed the amplitude of the other terms by less than $10\%$.
+We introduced separate empirical scaling parameters for the amplitude of the galaxy and velocity sample variance ($\alpha_{P,g}$ and $\alpha_{P,v}$) and noise variance ($\alpha_{N,g}$ and $\alpha_{N,v}$) entering the analytical covariances, and set these parameters through comparison with a subset of mock catalogues.
+Referring to the covariance formulae provided in Appendix \ref{sec:allthecovs}, these scaling parameters multiply terms in $(P_{gg}; P_{gv}; P_{vv})$ by $(\alpha_{P,g}; \sqrt{\alpha_{P,g} \alpha_{P,v}}; \alpha_{P,v})$, and terms in $(\sigma^2_g; \sigma^2_v)$ by $(\alpha_{N,g}; \alpha_{N,v})$.
+We found that the preferred scaling parameters increased the velocity noise variance by $30\%$ from our fiducial calculation ($\alpha_{N,v} \approx 1.15$), and changed the amplitude of the other terms by less than $10\%$ ($|\alpha-1| < 0.05$).
 We included these scaling parameters in the following analysis, although note that they do not significantly impact the best-fitting model parameters in any case.